daniyalkhan8/Ecommerce-WebApp-Backend/README.md

 [Click Here to Create A Cloudinary Account](https://cloudinary.com/users/register_free)

-After that create `Ecommerce-Backend-WebApp` folder and inside that folder create `Products` folder in cloudinary.
+After that create `Ecommerce-Backend-WebApp` folder in Cloudinary, and inside that folder create `Products` folder.

 #### Clone the project